 Description: Specifies how many lines are flushed to a destination at a time.
 The syslog-ng OSE application waits for this number of lines to accumulate and sends them off in a single batch.
 Increasing this number increases throughput as more messages are sent in a single batch, but also increases message latency.
-To limit the latency, adjust the flush-timeout() option.

-By default, syslog-ng OSE waits for 100 lines.
-If the source sends a few messages, but less than 100 messages, syslog-ng OSE will not send the messages to the destination until the flush-timeout() time passes (which is 10 seconds by default).
+The syslog-ng OSE application flushes the messages if it has sent flush-lines() number of messages, or the queue became empty.
 If you stop or reload syslog-ng OSE or in case of network sources, the connection with the client is closed, syslog-ng OSE automatically sends the unsent messages to the destination.